sree2798/SQL/README.md

 25th march:
 learnt CTEs and how to use them in panning out complex queries , it was a rough patch but I managed to understand things

+26th , got confident on using CTEs and Sub queries with some of the best problems in hackerrank medium level

+learnt about lead() and lag() functions and how do they help to access the consecutive row values